pattonsgirl/CEG3120/Projects/Project3/README.md

 **The deliverable for this part is the CloudFormation template in your Project 3 folder.**

+If you **could not perform** a task via the Cloud Formation template, you'll need to document how you manually performed the task during Part 2 for a partial credit opportunity.

 ## Part 2 - Setup Load Balancing TODOs

 In your `Project3` folder, create a `README.md` file.
 This document will focus on finishing configuration after your stack builds.

+Your documentation should be written with thought to another user picking it up to recreate your project (like a blog post would do).

+You will not receive credit if your documentation copies all of my bullets and plugs answers in after them.

 1. Project description
    - Provide an overview of the project goal
-   - Provide a description of how to use the CF template to create a stack and what resources are created.
+   - Provide a description of how to use the CF template to create a stack and what resources are built.
    - Create a **diagram** of how the load balancer works in context of the resources your CF template builds
       - See [Project 2 for diagram resources](../Project2/README.md)
 2. `ssh` to instances with the VPC:
-   - On each instance, configure `/etc/hosts` OR `.ssh/config`
+   - On each instance, configure `/etc/hosts` OR `.ssh/config`.
+Explain your entries in either or both files.
    - Document how to `ssh` among the instances utilizing one (or both) files for ease of access
        - Your documentation should be sufficient that a reader understands how to set it up similarly for themselves
 3. Setting up the HAProxy load balancing instance: